Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding: Scalar and Vector Solutions for General Networks

 We continue with a vector solution for this network.
-Assume now that the three messages are vectors of length~$t$ over $\F_q$.
-Now, the coefficients on each link are three $t \times t$ matrices over $\F_q$.
-Each such three coefficients on a link can be represented on the link as a $t \times (3t)$ matrix.
+Assume now that the three messages are vectors of length~$t$ over~$\F_q$.
+Now, the coefficients on each link are three $t \times t$ matrices over~$\F_q$.
+Each such three coefficients on a link can be represented as a $t \times (3t)$ matrix.
 The receivers can recover the three messages if any three such matrices on the links between the source and the nodes of the middle layer span a subspace of~$\F_q^{3t}$ whose dimension is at least $2t$.
-Our problem is to find the largest possible $r$ with this property and it can be formulated by the following coding problem in the Grassmannian $\Grassm{3t,t}$: Find the largest set of subspaces from~$\Grassm{3t,t}$ such that any three subspaces of the set span a subspace of dimension at least $2t$.
+Our problem is to find the largest possible $r$ with this property, and it can be formulated by the following coding problem in the Grassmannian $\Grassm{3t,t}$: Find the largest set of subspaces from~$\Grassm{3t,t}$ such that any three subspaces of the set span a subspace of dimension at least $2t$.
 If the size of this set $r$ is greater than $2(q_s^2+q_s+1)$, then our vector solution outperforms the optimal scalar linear solution in the $(1,1)$-$\mathcal{N}_{3,r,4}$ network.

-We consider now a specific example, which can be generalized, but we leave this generalization for future research.
+We consider now a specific example which can be generalized.
 Assume $q_s=4=2^2$, i.e., $r \leq 2 \cdot (4^2+4+1)=42$, and consider the vector solution, where the messages are binary vectors of length $t=2$.
 Hence, the edges will carry two-dimensional subspaces of $\F_2^6$.
 Vector network coding will outperform optimal scalar linear network coding if there exist more than 42 two-dimensional subspaces of $\F_2^6$ such that any three two-dimensional subspaces will span at least a four-dimensional subspace of $\F_2^6$, so they will be completed by the direct link from the source to the receiver.
-Let $\beta$ be a primitive element in $\F_{2^4}$ satisfying $\beta^4=\beta +1$.
-We form the following set of 51 two-dimensional subspaces of $\F_2^6$: $\{ \langle 01 \beta^i , 10 \beta^{i+1} \rangle ~:~ 0 \leq i \leq 14 \}$, $\{ \langle 01 \beta^i , 10 \beta^{i+2} \rangle ~:~ 0 \leq i \leq 14 \}$, $\{ \langle \{ 01 \beta^i , 10 \beta^{i-1} \rangle ~:~ 0 \leq i \leq 14 \}$, $\{ \langle 00 \beta^i , 00 \beta^{i+5} \rangle ~:~ 0 \leq i \leq 4 \}$, and $\{ \langle 100000,010000 \rangle \}$.
-One can easily verify that any three of these 51 two-dimensional subspaces span at least a four-dimensional subspace and hence, our vector solution outperforms the optimal scalar linear solution in this case.

-Moreover, it was pointed out by Ronny Roth~\cite{Roth16} that by a probabilistic argument there exists a set with at least $q^{t^2/3}$ $t$-dimensional subspace of $\F_q^{3t}$ for which any three span a subspace of dimension at least~$2t$.
-This probabilistic argument can be generalized for any $h$.